Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Numerical Example

 \subsubsection{Scenarios with disturbance}

 By contrast, in the case with disturbance, the attack strategy (\ref{eq:ExampleStrategyV}) makes the state norm grow at time $\tau_{1}+\tau_{2}$.
 This is because, even after the long attack-free duration, the state norm cannot get close to zero due to the disturbance.
-This is shown in the top part of Fig.~\ref{Flo:Example1} where the disturbance $w(t)$ at each time $t$ is uniformly distributed in $[-0.5,0.5]$.
+This is shown in the top part of Fig.~\ref{Flo:Example1} with the disturbance given by

+where $\vartheta=\pi/2$ and $\widetilde{w}(t)\in\mathbb{R}$ at each time $t$ is uniformly distributed in $[-0.5,0.5]$.
 Under disturbance, the length $\tau_{2}$ of the attack period directly affects the growth of the state norm.
-The attacker can increase the waiting time $\tau_{1}$ to attack with a longer duration $\tau_{2}$ with the same high interference power $v^{*}$ to make the state norm grow, while still satisfying Assumption~\ref{FirstAssumption}.
+The attacker can increase the waiting time $\tau_{1}$ to attack with a longer duration $\tau_{2}$ with the same high interference power $\phi_{\mathrm{J}}^{*}$ to make the state norm grow, while still satisfying Assumption~\ref{FirstAssumption}.

-In the bottom part of Fig.~\ref{Flo:Example1}, we see that for the same level of disturbance but with $\tau_{2}=60$, the state is driven to larger values.
-Notice that with $\tau_{1}=1440$, $\tau_{2}=60$, and $v^{*}=32$, Assumption~\ref{FirstAssumption} is also satisfied with $\overline{\kappa}=0$ and $\overline{v}=1.28$.
-Although after the time $\tau_{1}+\tau_{2}$, the effect of the attack diminishes, the attacker can repeat cycles of sleeping and jamming, and the state norm may grow if the attacker uses higher interference powers for longer durations.